ULB-Darmstadt/shacl-form/README.md

 The RDF returned by `loadResources(...)` can use any of the [supported formats](#formats).
 It is parsed through the same RDF-loading pipeline used for `owl:imports`, inline data, and `classInstanceProvider`.

 The provider supports both eager loading during initialization and lazy loading when the user opens the link dialog.
 See [here](https://github.com/ULB-Darmstadt/rdf-store/blob/main/frontend/src/editor.ts#L10) for an example implementation.

+For properties with `sh:or` or `sh:xone` node-shape alternatives, first choose the type of node to use.
+The selected branch then provides separate controls for creating a new node or linking a compatible node.
+Link candidates combine nodes already rendered elsewhere in the form with resources supplied by `ResourceLinkProvider`.

 ### SHACL shape inheritance